-There is recent book out, so I am thinking about the next one now – watch this space.
+There is a book done and about to be published (Sep 2018), so I am pondering another.
 I’m trying to think about the Anthropocene, big history, technology, and the importance of planetary scale perceptions.
 Mainly, this is making my head hurt, so progress is currently slow.

-I finished being editorial manager for the European Commission funded project Nanopinion, a while ago.
+I was editorial manager for the European Commission funded project Nanopinion, a while ago.
 The aim was to inform public debate about nanotechnology throughout Europe.
 (It was a pretty ambitious project).

 Other things I am involved with when I remove my science writer’s hat include Abolish Empty Office Buildings, an innovative social housing project in Bristol (read about them here: and invest if you can!) and Books for Amnesty, the always well-stocked second-hand bookshop who are also my neighbours in Bristol.
 And I’m increasingly involved in Zero West, a regional initiative to speed the energy transition.
 That looks like leading to some regionally-inspired futures work, so some nice connections with past work, I hope, as well as an outlet for my increasing concern about climate change.
 See the website here, and follow us on twitter (@ZeroWestCIC) or facebook.